FaZe Clan: Navigating the Challenges of Fame and Finance

 A more accurate estimate places FaZe’s aggregate YouTube subscribers at just under 136 million as of September 30.
 Nonetheless, the organization still commands a substantial fan base.
 The challenge lies in converting this audience into revenue.

-Esports/ Instagram | FaZe Clan has an incredibly dedicated fan base.
-Its supporters, known as “FaZe Up.”
+Esports/ Instagram | FaZe Clan has an incredibly dedicated fan base and its supporters are known as “FaZe Up.”

 The Perilous Path to Profit